meizabel/documentation/essentials/bounded-context.md

 # Bounded Context

-Bounded Context is the delimited applicability of a particular model.
+Bounded Context describes a delimited applicability of a particular model.
 BOUNDING CONTEXTS gives team members a clear and shared understanding of what has to be consistent and what can develop independently

 As [DDD book](https://www.wikiwand.com/en/Domain-driven_design) advises:
 ```